 In contemporary children’s fiction, children fight their own battles.
 However, they very often call in someone more powerful/older to help them in the pre-battle stage.
 That helper might be just a little bit older, or they might be eccentric (powerless in their own way).

 - In Monster House the children call on the help of the guy who plays computer games down at the arcade.

 - Harris Trinsky in Freaks and Geeks

-Or helper might be very old e.g. a grandparent, neighbour, wizard/witch or realistic equivalent.
+Or the helper might be very old e.g. a grandparent, neighbour, wizard/witch or realistic equivalent.

 The people who regularly help children in real life rarely help them in stories.
 Therefore, you’ll rarely see a parent or a teacher helping a fictional child in any useful way.
 They may try to help, but inadvertently make the situation worse.
 This is to do with wish fulfilment — the wish to be independent.
 Or rather, the first step towards independence.

 WHAT DOES A BATTLE LOOK LIKE IN CHILDREN’S STORIES?